 The tag line of Columbia Business School (CBS) is “at the very center of business,” a marketing pitch that fits the school very well.
 MBA candidates say CBS’s New York City location stands out—for the access students have to industry leaders, alumni, notable faculty drawn from the local community, and plentiful opportunities for in-semester internships and experiential learning.

 As one of the top-ranked business schools in the United States, Columbia Business School typically draws approximately 6,000 applicants a year for its August- and January-entry programs, with an intended total class size of roughly 750–780 students.
 MBA candidates want to join the ranks of powerhouse alumni such as famed investor Warren Buffett (MS ’51) and modern-day start-up success Siggi Hilmarsson (MBA ’04), who founded the Siggi’s yogurt brand, now sold in supermarkets globally.
-Although Columbia Business School is best known for its finance program, more of its graduates entered the consulting field (34.0%) than finance (33.2%) in 2020, and interest in media/technology has soared in recent years, with 7.6% of graduates entering the industry in 2010 and 19.8% in 2020.
-The five companies that hired the most Columbia Business School graduates in 2020 were McKinsey & Company, Boston Consulting Group, Bain & Company, Amazon, and Deloitte.
+Although Columbia Business School is best known for its finance program, nearly as many of its graduates entered the consulting field (33.6%) than finance (36.9%) in 2022, and interest in media/technology has soared in recent years, with 16.0% of graduates entering the industry in 2022.
+The five companies that hired the most Columbia Business School graduates in 2022 were McKinsey & Company, Boston Consulting Group, Bain & Company, Deloitte, and Amazon.
 Earning a spot in this competitive program requires time, effort, and preparation, and mbaMission offers several resources and services to help you on your application journey.

 Columbia Business School Insider’s Guide